Breword/tmux/Advanced-Use.md

 `latest`|The window has the size of the client which has been most recently used, for example by typing into it `manual`|The window size is fixed; new windows use the `default-size` option and may be resized with the `resize-window` command

-A window's size is not changed when it is only linked to sessions that are not attached.
+A window's size is not changed when it not linked to sessions that are attached.

 If a window has never been linked to an attached session - for example when